 - Equality Policy

 - SEND Information Report

 - SEND Policy

 - Admissions Policy

+- Word processor policy

 2. Reasonable Adjustments

 The Equality Act 2010 requires an Awarding Body to make reasonable adjustments where a candidate, who is disabled within the meaning of the Equality Act 2010, would be at a substantial disadvantage in undertaking an assessment.